How to connect a headset to a computer

-If you are not sure the headphones or microphone are working, you can test each part of the headset by following the steps below.
+If you're unsure the headphones or microphone are working, you can test each part of the headset by following the steps below.

 Testing the headset headphones

 The headphones can be tested by opening anything that plays sound.
 For example, you could open a YouTube video and make sure the sound in the video can be heard.